What to do in 3 days in Madrid. A massive list of the top tourist attractions and points of interest in Madrid.

 8. Thyssen-Bornemisza Museum

 Do you love for museums?
 I certainly do!
-The third museum you shouldn’t miss in the Madrid is the Thyssen-Bornemisza Museum.
+Spain is a fantastic country to visit for Art lovers.
+The third museum you shouldn’t miss in Madrid is the Thyssen-Bornemisza Museum.
 They got famous artworks from all epochs.
 Rubens, Titian, Lucas Cranach, but also Claude Monet, Vincent van Gogh or Paul Gaugin, and a lot of paintings from the German Expressionism.

 Pro tip: They usually got beyond than outstanding special exhibitions, so make sure to check it out before your visit!